William Tyndale: Theological views

 Tyndale was conjectured by Donald Smeeton to have come out of the Lollard tradition, which Smeeton argued was strong in Gloucestershire, but later scholars have cast doubt on these claims.
 Tyndale denounced the practice of prayer to saints.
 He also rejected the view that the scriptures could be interpreted only by approved clergy.
 While his views were influenced by Luther, Tyndale also deliberately distanced himself from the German reformer on several key theological points, adopting a more symbolical interpretation of the Lord's Supper in opposition to Luther's doctrine of the real presence of Christ in the Eucharist.

 Tyndale was very much interested in what has become known as covenant theology ("Seek therefore in the scripture, as thou readest it, chiefly and above all, the covenants made between God and us"), and took what has come to be thought of as a Calvinist stance on many issues, including the atonement ("Christ's blood only putteth away all the sin that ever was, is, or shall be, from them that are elect").

-His Reformation sacramentology will surprise some modern evangelicals, ("the sacraments which Christ ordained preach God's word unto us, and therefore justify, and minister the Spirit to them that believe").
+His Reformation sacramentology may surprise some modern evangelicals: "the sacraments which Christ ordained preach God's word unto us, and therefore justify, and minister the Spirit to them that believe".